Ever We Fall

-Ever We Fall was an American alternative rock / emo band from Portland, Oregon.
+Ever We Fall was an American alternative rock band from Portland, Oregon.

 History

 Ever We Fall was formed in Portland in the early 2000s, and signed to Rise Records in 2003 to release their first EP, Endura.
 While touring the U.S. in support of the album, their bass guitarist left the group, and the band finished the tour as a trio with guitarist Ryan Furlott taking over on bass guitar.
 In 2004, the group signed with Hopeless Records.
 The band appeared at the South by Southwest music conference in March 2005 as part of a Hopeless Records showcase.
 They went on a Canadian tour with Kaddisfly in July 2005.
 In November 2005, We Are But Human was announced for release the following year; it appeared on February 21, 2006.
 Between March and May 2006, they embarked on a cross-country tour of the US.

 Ever We Fall has toured with groups including Kaddisfly, Small Towns Burn A Little Slower and Life Before This.

 The song "Youth Like Tigers" was featured on the Teenage Mutant Ninja Turtles soundtrack in March 2007.

 During July 2008, the band officially announced on their MySpace page that they had broken up and had no intention to reunite.